 But vitamin D also has other benefits.
 “Many of the body’s organs and tissues have receptors for vitamin D,” notes Harvard Health.
 “Which suggest important roles beyond bone health, and scientists are actively investigating other possible functions.”
 The prestigious publication also notes that research suggests vitamin D may even reduce the growth of cancer cells and inflammation, as well as help the body to control infections.

-But physical health aside, vitamin D deficiency has also been shown to have mental health consequences.
-Research suggests it may increase the likelihood of depression.
-For example, one analysis, published in 2014, examined 15 studies regarding vitamin D and depression.
-It indicated that increasing supplementation above 800 daily units may help to improve symptoms.
+But physical health aside, vitamin D deficiency has also been shown to have an effect on mental health.
+Research suggests it may decrease the likelihood of depression.
+For example, one analysis published in 2014 examined 15 studies regarding vitamin D and depression.
+It indicated that increasing supplementation above 800 daily units may help improve symptoms.

 What are vitamin D supplements made from?